vanderwijk/custom-post-widget/readme.txt

 Corrected a minor bug regarding translation strings.

 = 1.9.3 =
-Minor bugfix and added the French translation which was created by Alexandre Simard (http://brocheafoin.biz/).
+Minor bugfix and added the French translation which was created by Alexandre Simard.

 = 1.9.2 =
 Now includes Polish language files as created by Kuba Skublicki.

 = 1.9 =
-The content blocks can now be translated using the WPML plugin, thanks to Jonathan Liuti (http://unboxed-logic.com/).
+The content blocks can now be translated using the WPML plugin, thanks to Jonathan Liuti.
-Thanks to Vitaliy Kaplya (http://www.dasayt.com/) a Russian translation has been added to the plugin.
+Thanks to Vitaliy Kaplya (https://vitaliikaplia.com/) a Russian translation has been added to the plugin.

 = 1.8.6 =
 Minor bugfix for edit link in widget.